iann0036/tf-cfn-provider/docs/providers/opentelekomcloud/ComputeKeypairV2.md

 ## Properties

-TBC
+`Region` - (Optional) The region in which to obtain the V2 Compute client.
+Keypairs are associated with accounts, but a Compute client is needed to create one.
+If omitted, the `Region` argument of the provider is used.
+Changing this creates a new keypair.

+`Name` - (Required) A unique name for the keypair.
+Changing this creates a new keypair.

+`PublicKey` - (Required) A pregenerated OpenSSH-formatted public key.
+Changing this creates a new keypair.

+`ValueSpecs` - (Optional) Map of additional options.

 ## Return Values

 ### Fn::GetAtt

-`Region` - See Argument Reference above.
+`Region` - See Properties above.

-`Name` - See Argument Reference above.
+`Name` - See Properties above.

-`PublicKey` - See Argument Reference above.
+`PublicKey` - See Properties above.

 ## See Also